n., plural: reducing sugars

-What is reducing sugar and nonreducing sugar?
+What are reducing sugar and nonreducing sugar?

 Any carbohydrate that is capable of causing the reduction of some other substances without being hydrolyzed first is the reducing sugar whereas sugars that do not possess a free ketone or an aldehyde group are called the non-reducing sugar.
 It is worth mentioning here that the non-reducing sugars never get oxidized.
 The most common example of non-reducing sugar is sucrose.
-The very important question that needs to be addressed here is this: why sucrose is the non-reducing sugar?
+The very important question that needs to be addressed here is this: why sucrose is a non-reducing sugar?
 The reason is that in sucrose the two units of monosaccharides units are held together very tightly by the glycosidic linkages between the C-2 carbon of the fructose and the C-1 of glucose.
 Since the reducing groups of fructose and glucose are involved in the glycosidic bond formation, sucrose, therefore, is a non-reducing sugar.

 Key differences between reducing and non-reducing sugars:

 - Reducing sugars are the carbohydrates with free aldehyde and the ketone group while in the non-reducing sugar, no such free groups are found; rather, they are available in the formation of bonds.

 - The non-reducing sugar form is in the acetal or the ketal form whereas the reducing forms are in the hemiketal or the hemiacetal.

 - The reducing sugars possess mutarotation while on the other hand, the non-reducing never exhibit such rotational behaviors.

 - The reducing sugar forms osazones while the other form of sugar doesn’t form osazones.

 - The reducing sugars are mainly monosaccharides whereas all polysaccharides are non-reducing sugars.